|

 * 2/231=1.5 gallons per hour.
 Note that the demonstration model captures

-is a registered trademark of Absolute Gutter Protection,
+is a registered trademark of White Oak Manufacturing LLC,

 Dealer Opportunities | Homeowner